Resolve Rent Arrears Disputes for Commercial Tenants

 Ignoring the issue can lead to escalation, including enforcement action or formal proceedings.
 Taking advice early helps you challenge the position properly and avoid unnecessary risk.

-Clear advice and practical steps to resolve disputed rent demands
+Clear advice and practical steps to resolve service charge disputes

-If you are facing a disputed rent demand or unexpected claim from your landlord, early advice helps you understand your position and act quickly.
-We review the lease, assess whether the demand is valid and correctly made, and explain your options clearly so you can challenge the position and avoid unnecessary escalation.
+If you are facing disputed service charges or unexpected demands from your landlord, early advice helps you understand your position and act quickly.
+We review the lease, assess what can actually be recovered, and explain your options clearly so you can challenge costs and avoid unnecessary escalation.

 Initial review

-Your enquiry is reviewed by a solicitor who considers the lease, the basis of the demand, and how it has been issued.
+Your enquiry is reviewed by a solicitor who considers the lease, the service charge provisions, and the costs being claimed.

 Clear position

-We explain what is properly payable, whether the demand is valid, and where there is scope to challenge.
+We explain what can be recovered, whether the charges are reasonable, and where there is scope to challenge.

 Practical next steps

-We advise on the most effective way forward, whether that involves challenging the demand, negotiating corrections, or responding formally.
+We advise on the most effective way forward, whether that involves challenging the charges, negotiating reductions, or responding formally.

 Ongoing support